Demographic and Health Surveys

-The Demographic and Health Surveys (DHS) Program was responsible for collecting and disseminating accurate, nationally representative data on health and population in developing countries.
-The project is implemented by ICF International and was funded primarily by the United States Agency for International Development (USAID) with contributions from other donors such as UNICEF, UNFPA, WHO, UNAIDS, and national governments.
+The Demographic and Health Surveys (DHS) program is an international household survey program, established by the United States Agency for International Development to collect representative data on health and population in low and middle income countries.
+The program is implemented by ICF International in partnership with national statistics offices in the countries of focus, and was primarily funded by USAID, with additional funding from UNICEF, UNFPA, WHO, UNAIDS.

-The DHS is highly comparable to the Multiple Indicator Cluster Surveys and the technical teams developing and supporting the surveys are in close collaboration.
+Between 1985 and 2026, the DHS program implemented over 400 surveys in nearly 100 countries.
+DHS data is estimated to have been used in at least 9,000 academic papers, reports, and book chapters, and has contributed to research and policy debates on topics such as fertility and family planning, HIV/AIDS, child mortality, maternal mortality, malaria, nutrition, and intimate partner violence.

-Since September 2013, ICF International has been partnering with seven internationally experienced organizations to expand access to and use of the DHS data: Johns Hopkins Bloomberg School of Public Health Center for Communication Programs; Program for Appropriate Technology in Health (PATH); Avenir Health; Vysnova; Blue Raster; Kimetrica; and EnCompass.
+In response to the dissolution of USAID during the second Trump Administration, the DHS Program was temporarily suspended, with ongoing surveys cancelled and approvals of new data requests put on hold.
+An emergency three-year grant from the Gates Foundation allowed the program to resume operations; however, the long-term future of the initiative remains in flux.

 Overview

 Since 1984, The Demographic and Health Surveys (DHS) Program has provided technical assistance to more than 300 demographic and health surveys in over 90 countries.
 DHS surveys collect information on fertility and total fertility rate (TFR), reproductive health, maternal health, child health, immunization and survival, HIV/AIDS; maternal mortality, child mortality, malaria, and nutrition among women and children stunted.
 The strategic objective of The DHS Program is to improve and institutionalize the collection and use of data by host countries for program monitoring and evaluation and for policy development decisions.